 That’s because those cheap tickets are often what the airlines call “deep discount fares” – especially those sold through online search engines like Kayak, Expedia or Priceline.
 And they rarely are eligible for upgrades.
 In fact, you’ll find that many of the fares sold directly by the airline aren’t upgradeable, either.

-Another fare class that doesn’t make the cut?
-Basic Economy.
-Airlines won’t let you upgrade basic economy fares (and you often earn fewer miles on these flights as well.)
+Another fare class that almost always doesn’t make the cut?
+Basic economy.
+Many airlines won’t let you upgrade basic economy fares – and you often earn fewer miles on these flights as well.

 Are Upgrades Worth It?

-American is among the most generous among the domestic airlines when it comes to allowing cabin upgrades with miles on a cash fare.
+American is among the most generous among the major U.S. airlines when it comes to allowing cabin upgrades with miles on a cash fare.
 More fare classes qualify for potential upgrades.
 But those cheaper fares require a copay.

 And of course, you could buy a full-fare premium economy ticket with the hopes of upgrading into business class.
 If the route you’re flying doesn’t have premium economy seats, you may still be able to do a straight-shot upgrade to business class from economy.

 But keep this in mind the next time you're angling for a seat up front.
 In some cases, the best you can do may be a seat in the Premium Economy cabin.

 You should never assume upgrading from your cheap fare up to business class is a slam-dunk strategy.
 More often than not, it won't work out.
 But that doesn't mean it's impossible.